Best Pasta Fagioli Recipe

 - Important: you should undercook the pasta.
 Once you remove the crockpot from the heat the pasta will continue to cook and absorb the broth.
 Feel free to add more broth to your liking if soup becomes too thick.

-- Once cooked, discard bay leaf.
+- When ready to eat, discard bay leaf.
 Serve + enjoy!

 Video